awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_tutorial_setup_trust_prepare_mad.md

 1. Go to the **Outbound Rules** tab for that security group\.
 Choose **Edit**, and then **Add another rule**\.
 For the new rule, enter the following values:
    + **Type**: ALL Traffic
    + **Protocol**: ALL
    + **Destination** determines the traffic that can leave your domain controllers and where it can go\.
 Specify a single IP address or an IP address range in CIDR notation \(for example, 203\.0\.113\.5/32\)\.
-You can also specify the name or ID of another security group in the same region\.
-For more information, see [Understand Your Directory’s AWS Security Group Configuration and Use](ms_ad_best_practices.md#understandsecuritygroup)\.
+You can also specify the name or ID of another security group in the same Region\.
+For more information, see [Understand your directory’s AWS security group configuration and use](ms_ad_best_practices.md#understandsecuritygroup)\.

 1. Select **Save**\.
 ![\[Edit security group\]](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/images/edit_security_group.png)